The course is called Mandatory Leader Training Workshop.

 Exercise 2: Team work

-Larry forced us to stand in a circle and count from 1 to 18.
+Larry asked us to stand in a circle and count from 1 to

 Odd numbers were sent to one side and evens on the other, forming 2 teams.

-4 foreigners had wound up in Team A. I was the only potato on Team B and looked enormous as I stood there there next to my peers.
+I was the only foreigner on Team B and felt like an enormous white blob as I stood there, towering over my peers.

-Larry marched us to the back of the room and marshalled each team under a of A4 paper already hanging from the ceiling.
+Larry marched us to the back of the room and marshalled each team under a sheet of A4 paper that was hanging from the ceiling.

-The game was suspended and everyone had to wait a few minutes, glaring at the stupid white person who had ruined the game as he hunted for more A4, reholed it, restrung it and rehung it.
+The game was suspended as people glared at the foreigner who had ruined the game.
+Larry hunted for more A4, reholed it, restrung it and rehung it.

 "Three ... two ... one ... go."